aliasnoclip/Rogu/README.md

 **Goals for 2023 - 2024**

-- Create An AIO Checker 🔭
+- Add 5 New Projects To My Portfolio
 - Become proficent at C# 🖥️
-- Improve My Focus 🧘‍♂️
+- Collaborate With My Brother On A Large Scale Discord Bot 🧘‍♂️